CNhengha/airbnb_planner_multiagent/README.md

 ## Architecture

-The application utilizes a multi-agent architecture where a host agent delegates tasks to remote agents (Airbnb and Weather) based on the user's query.
+The application utilizes a multi-agent architecture where a host agent delegates tasks to remote agents based on the user's query.
 These agents then interact with corresponding MCP servers.

 ![architecture](assets/A2A_multi_agent.png)